Mwananyanda

-Mulena Yomuhulu Mbumu wa Litunga Mwananyanda Liwale was a King of Barotseland in Zambia, very unpopular ruler.
+Mulena Yomuhulu Mbumu wa Litunga Mwananyanda Liwale was a King of Barotseland in Zambia.

 Biography

 Family

 Mwananyanda was the second son of the King Mwanawina I and grandson of Prince Mbanga and Princess Notulu.

 His brothers were Prince Yutuluwakaole and King Mulambwa Santulu, who succeeded him.

 He had a son, Prince Mwanang'ono, who was a candidate for the succession.